-Spending on health care has been growing faster than the economy itself, even while the share of the population without health insurance was increasing.
-The Affordable Care Act (a.k.a.
-Obamacare) was intended to reverse these trends, but has had economic side effects.
-Businesses have been complaining about the ACA's new tax and regulatory burdens, whereas supporters have called it a long-overdue "shot in the arm" that promotes entrepreneurship and a "more rapid economic recovery."
+Spending on healthcare in the United States has been growing faster than the economy itself, even while the share of the population without health care was increasing.
+The 2010 Affordable Care Act (a.k.a.
+Obamacare) was intended to reverse these trends but has had economic side effects.

 The ACA and ongoing attempts at health care reform involve a complex mix of subsidies, incentives, regulations, and taxes.
 This, in turn, affects insurance markets, labor costs, employment trends, and other economic variables.

 In this panel, experts will share their views on how health care reform affects the federal budget and how the forces it sets in motion ripple through the economy.
 Participants include:

 - James Baumgardner, senior research economist at Precision Health Economics, who analyzed many health and insurance issues in his 20-year tenure at the Congressional Budget Office

 - Anup Malani, Lee and Brena Freeman Professor at the University of Chicago Law School and a Professor at the Pritzker School of Medicine, who studies the value of medical innovation and health care insurance

 - Casey Mulligan, professor of economics, who has documented positive and negative impacts of the ACA